m-murphy/moire-manuscript-code/README.md

 # moire-manuscript-code
-Code for the MOIRE manuscript
+Code for the simulations run in the MOIRE manuscript